-A minimum average GPA is usually required for admission to most nursing programs.
+- GPA - Most nursing programs require a minimum average GPA for admission.
 For an ADN program, for instance, you may need to have maintained a high school GPA of 2.5 or higher.
 Different schools have different minimums, however.
 For a BSN program, you may need to maintain a minimum GPA for your general education courses to be admitted.
 Most BSN programs require a GPA of 3.0 or higher, so make sure to put in your best effort right from the start.

-Many RN programs require applicants to provide TEAS exam scores.
+- TEAS - Many RN programs require applicants to submit TEAS exam scores.
 TEAS stands for Test of Essential Academic Skills.
-Some programs accept these scores in lieu of certain prerequisites.
-Most commonly used by ADN programs, TEAS scores give admissions counselors a clear understanding of how well you grasp and have absorbed certain subjects.
-Different RN programs have different minimum score requirements, so check ahead of time.
+Some programs accept these scores in lieu of certain prerequisite courses.
+Most commonly used by ADN programs, TEAS scores give admissions counselors a clear understanding of your comprehension and retention of certain subjects.
+Different RN programs have different minimum score requirements, so be sure to check ahead of time.

 Advanced Requirements for More Competitive RN Schools

 If you're applying to especially competitive RN programs, additional admissions requirements may apply.
 Some programs require students to provide reference letters from employers, professors and even friends and family.
 You may be asked to prepare a personal statement or essay explaining why you're applying.
 In rare instances, a resume may be required as well.
 These points just reinforce the fact that all programs have specific sets of admissions requirements, and it's in aspiring RNs' best interests to learn about them in detail before applying anywhere.